sassoftware/vscode-sas-extension/README.md

 To update the name of a profile, please delete and recreate it.

+#### Notes:

+- There is a potential issue with switching between multiple profiles on Windows.
+For more information, see [#215](https://github.com/sassoftware/vscode-sas-extension/issues/215)

 ### Running SAS Code

 After configuring the SAS extension for your SAS environment, run your SAS program and view the log and results.